fzakaria/fzakaria.com/_posts/2026-07-20-linux-kernel-will-support-origin-sort-of.md

 Let's take a look!

-I won't do eBPF justice, and there are plenty of articles online about it as it's quite _in vogue_ at the moment.
+I won't do eBPF justice, and there are plenty of articles online about it as it's quite _in-vogue_ at the moment.

 **tl;dr;** You can write programs in a C subset that gets compiled to an instruction set whose virtual machine is running **within the kernel**.
 Shouldn't the kernel be super fast?
 Yes, the programs are jitted to their native CPU architecture and the programs have a fixed-time slice.
 Isn't this some crazy vulnerability for the kernel?
 Before any code is loaded it is "verified" to be safe.
 Checkout [this guide](https://ebpf.io/what-is-ebpf/) for more info.